ag-rust/gtk-rust-app/docs/ProjectDesc.md

-# Usage
+# Project template description

-The following document aims to explain how `gtk-rust-app` is supposed to help you writing apps.
+This document explains the default project structure and where additional code is generated.
 # Code structure

 Using `gtk-rust-app` a initial project setup should look like this: